 Silver Lake Neutra Tour

 This 60-minute walking tour takes guests through the Silver Lake neighborhood in Los Angeles to view a collection of 10 buildings designed by architect Richard Neutra, one of the early masters of the International Style.
 Representing the largest concentration of Neutra's architecture in the world, the "Colony of Neutra Houses" or "Neutra Village" is set along the picturesque Silver Lake Reservoir and makes for a delightful walk through one of LA's coolest neighborhoods.
 On this LA architecture tour, guests learn about the architectural significance of Neutra's work and about the architect's design philosophy while seeing firsthand some of his most cutting edge buildings.

 The Century City Architecture Tour takes you through the architectural museum that is Century City, the other downtown LA.
-Built in the early 1960's on a studio backlot, Century City is a residential and business district of Los Angeles that is notable for its soaring skyscrapers in a city defined by horizontal sprawl.
+Built in the early 1960's on a portion of the Fox Studios backlot, Century City is a residential and business district of Los Angeles that is notable for its soaring skyscrapers in a city typically defined by horizontal sprawl.
 This planned development was an experiment in architecture and design for twentieth century Los Angeles, and most of the buildings are the works of world-renowned architects.
 On this 75-minute walking tour, guests see and learn about the history and architecture of Century City, with insight into how the city is redefining the urban landscape for life in the twenty-first century.